kiwiirc/irc-framework/docs/clientapi.md

 Receive information about a user on the network if they exist.
 Optionally calls `cb(event)` with the result if provided.

+##### `.who(target [, cb])`
+Receive a list of users on the network that matchs the target.
+The target may be a channel or wildcard nick.
+Optionally calls `cb(event)` with the result if provided.
+Multiple calls to this function are queued up and run one at a time in order.

 ##### `.list([, paramN])`
 Request that the IRC server sends a lsit of available channels.
 Extra parameters will be sent.